Who Is Amaranthus in Outlander Season 8 — and Why Is William Drawn to Her?

 What is the waistcoat scene really doing?

-Everything good in that scene happens below the level of literal dialogue.
-On the surface, it is simple: a waistcoat fitting, a little awkwardness, a little flirtation.
-Underneath, it is doing much more.
 “Let’s see if it fits” is obviously not just about clothes.
 The line is testing compatibility.
-It is asking whether William can inhabit the role she is quietly proposing, whether he feels right in her orbit, whether she feels right in his.
+It asks whether William can inhabit the role Amaranthus is quietly proposing.
+It asks whether he feels right in her orbit, and whether she feels right in his.

 Her hands on his back matter for the same reason.
 The gesture is practical, but it is also charged.
 William’s response is not cleanly one thing or the other.
 He is moved, attracted, and unsettled all at once.
-That complexity is what keeps the scene from becoming cheap romance.
-He does not simply want her.
-He is trying to understand what her attention is doing to him.

 Is Amaranthus genuinely interested in William?